 For this reason, when you do come across an online space that resonates with you, you feel like you’ve uncovered a hidden gem.
 In fact, finding a group you love can enlighten your life on many levels.

 There is a certain sense of camaraderie and comfort being amongst like-minded single parents.
 A feeling of ‘we’re in this together’.
 We are amongst people who get us and at ease to ask for help and share experiences.

 WHAT YOU NEED TO KNOW BEFORE YOU JOIN A SINGLE PARENT SUPPORT GROUP

 IS THE GROUP FOR ALL SINGLE PARENTS?

 Different groups offer different experiences.
 Some are for both single mums and single dads.
-These are great if you want different perspectives with single parenting … but beware many people in these spaces are on the lookout for love!
+These are great if you want different perspectives with single parenting … but beware many people who join these spaces have another agenda … to pick up.